90-tonne slurry tank 'Zanfs' (Modellbahn Union)

 MU-HO-G32010 Ermewa weathered, SNCF running number 3387-7898024-7

 I bought model number G32005, and this is the subject of my write-up here.
-The box is labelled as number 184 of a limited edition of 200.
-I don’t know whether the other models are also limited editions.

 The model is supplied fully-assembled and finished, and there are no additional detail parts to be fitted by the modeller except a pair of non-working scale couplings for use if you are keeping the model for static display.
 This arrangement is a useful improvement over the usual practices of companies like Roco, who give you a sprue of handrails and ferry tie-down hooks which tend to fall off on the layout however well you think you have glued them in.